• Skip to primary navigation

 I'm always trying to find ways to sneak veggies and colorful foods into my kids' diet and there's no easier way to do it than with wholesome treats like these gluten free red velvet donuts!

-This paleo donut recipe is made with almond flour, baked in the oven and topped with a simple chocolate glaze.
+This healthy donut recipe is made with cooked beets and almond flour, baked in the oven and topped with a simple chocolate glaze.
 I used a chocolate glaze simply because my family LOVES chocolate, but feel free to leave the glaze out or swap it with another favorite.

 To make the donuts pink, I steamed beets and blended them into the batter.
-I promise, you can't taste the beets.
+The beets are barely detectable, especially with the chocolate glaze.
 And yes, they are kid approved - all of my children loved this recipe.

 • gluten free and grain free - these donuts are made with almond flour and tapioca starch